YUQINGWANG-0/T.b.brucei_RNA_analysis/README.md

 # T.b.brucei_RNA_analysis
-(only works on the University of Edinburgh Bioinformatics server)
+(Only works on the University of Edinburgh Bioinformatics server.
+If you want to use this on your own laptop, change the directory in the first block of the code into where your raw RNA-seq are)

 A.  Modules